QMSS-GR5069-Spring-2022/gr5069-homework-2-camerondiwa/README_Project.md

-4050 HW1 is basically a small project in data wrangling. the project attempts to help a student narrow down their list of colleges to apply to, based on their criteria
+4050 HW1 is basically a small project in data wrangling.
+The project attempts to help a hypothetical student narrow down their list of colleges to apply to, based on their unique criteria on the types of colleges they would like to attend.